SoojungHong/image_inpainting_model_for_lane_geomery_discovery/README.md

   rain_with_various_loss.py is for training the various loss function.
 The newly adapted loss function is explained in the paper in summary folder.

+# Data
+  Data for train and evaluation can be downloaded in the Google Drive folders (refer the wiki 'data' page)